 One of the few remaining ecosystems of its kind, this 26,000-acre old-growth bottomland forest boasts the largest concentration of champion trees in North America, among them a loblolly pine that towers 17 stories.

 You can explore the park by foot or boat.
 The 20-plus miles of hiking trails include a 2.4-mile boardwalk loop that winds through an ancient forest of bald cypress and water tupelos.
 Or paddle the black waters of Cedar Creek through the floodplain.
-Bring your own kayak, rent one from a local outfitter or take a free guided canoe trip with a park ranger.
+Bring your own kayak, rent one from a local outfitter or take a guided canoe trip with a park ranger.

 Best known as a mountain biking destination, the 2,177 acres of forestlands are just as pleasurable to hike.
 With more than 20 miles of trails, there's a route for every skill level, from easy, mostly flat treks to hardy, calorie-burning climbs.
 Three of the most scenic trails-Stewardship, Midlands Mountain and Spider Woman II-lead to the Broad River.
 A short spur trail off the Midlands Mountain Trail offers a fantastic view of the river from the Harbison bluffs.